GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     The user may also request to move an app from the internal storage to the external storage.
 However, the system will not allow the user to move the app to external storage if this attribute is set to `internalOnly`, which is the default setting.

+* **What is a SparseArray and how works?**
+    - `SparseArray` maps integers to Objects and, unlike a normal array of Objects, its indices can contain gaps. `SparseArray` is intended to be more memory-efficient than a `HashMap`, because it avoids auto-boxing keys and its data structure doesn't rely on an extra entry object for each mapping.

+        Note that this container keeps its mappings in an array data structure, using a binary search to find keys.
+The implementation is not intended to be appropriate for data structures that may contain large numbers of items.
+It is generally slower than a `HashMap` because lookups require a binary search, and adds and removes require inserting and deleting entries in the array.
+For containers holding up to hundreds of items, the performance difference is less than 50%.

+        To help with performance, the container includes an optimization when removing keys: instead of compacting its array immediately, it leaves the removed entry marked as deleted.
+The entry can then be re-used for the same key or compacted later in a single garbage collection of all removed entries.
+This garbage collection must be performed whenever the array needs to be grown, or when the map size or entry values are retrieved.

+        It is possible to iterate over the items in this container using `keyAt(int)` and `valueAt(int)`.
+Iterating over the keys using `keyAt(int)` with ascending values of the index returns the keys in ascending order.
+In the case of `valueAt(int)`, the values corresponding to the keys are returned in ascending order.

 * **What is a ArrayMap and how works?**
     - ArrayMap is a generic key->value mapping data structure that is designed to be more memory efficient than a traditional HashMap.
 It keeps its mappings in an array data structure - an integer array of hash codes for each item, and an Object array of the key/value pairs.
 This allows it to avoid having to create an extra object for every entry put in to the map, and it also tries to control the growth of the size of these arrays more aggressively (since growing them only requires copying the entries in the array, not rebuilding a hash map).